comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ### User Group Permissions

-The plugin automatically manages permissions for different user roles:
+The plugin automatically manages permissions for different user roles.
+Capability can be assigned to different usergroups:
 - **Administrators**: Full access to all moderation features
-- **Moderators**: Access to muted users list and unmute capabilities
+- **Moderators**: Access to muted users list and unmute capabilities (Must be assigned)

 ## Usage